alecheckert/translateExon/README.rst

 Motivation.
 ~~~~~~~~~~~

-Eukaryotic proteins are frequently encoded in small pieces of information scattered
-over large regions of genomic space, known as exons.
+Eukaryotic proteins are frequently encoded in small pieces of information - exons - scattered over large regions of genomic space.
 The phase of an exon determines
-the reading frame of the exon.
+its reading frame.
 This tool is designed to translate independent
 exon sequences with the appropriate phase information.

 Personal Workflow.